jeff-hykin/experimental-tree-sitter/README.md

 coloring of the TextMate scopes.

 # Timeline
-It will be awhile likely late July 2019, before the next major improvement.
+It will be awhile, likely late July 2019, before the next major improvement.